 Recruitment:

 Once the protocol is approved, the recruitment literature will be propagated using the approved channels.
-The results from this survey will be used to apply for a grant
+The results from this survey will be used to apply for a grant.

 The recruitment material provides our contact information (felix@oregonstate.edu) and PI contact information.
 Therefore, it is the potential subject that will contact us directly.
 We will not be collecting participants’ emails via any other way.

-In terms of security and privacy, only the PI (Lynn Greenough, Jon Dorbolo) and the student researcher (Beatrice Moissinac) have access to this e-mail.
+In terms of security and privacy, only the PI (Jon Dorbolo) and the student researcher (Béatrice Moissinac) have access to this e-mail.
 Information from potential and actual participants stored in e-mails hosted by Computer Networks (CN) will be protected to the same degree than any other e-mail from Oregon State University.

 Consent Process